Children Of Helicopter Parents: Does Helicopter Parenting Hurt Your Child's Future?

 Helicopter parents tend to have a problem letting their children fail.
 They don't like the idea of their child experiencing something negative that they don't need to, and they hate the idea of letting their child do less than the absolute best.
 It's important, however, to let children experience things themselves and learn from and learn to push through their failures.
 Children who don't go through these things themselves will have a hard time doing so in the future, which means trouble for them when they get to college or even the workforce.

 In general, helicopter parents believe that by micromanaging their child's lives, they will give their children an edge on their future.
-They believe that they can help their child get ahead and be more successful.
+They believe that they can help their child get ahead and be more successful once they start controlling their child’s behavior at a young age.
 They feel like they are helping their children in every way possible by using their knowledge and experience.
 In general, these parents feel like their children can benefit from everything they have been through without experiencing it themselves.
 In theory, this seems like a great idea and a good way to help the child advance.
 Helicopter parenting rarely comes without consequences, however.

 Much research has been done on this type of parenting, and it has been found that there are several negatives tied to it.
 For example, children raised by helicopter parents may experience a higher anxiety level, especially if they have tendencies toward anxiety already.
 This is because the child is never allowed to complete their activities, solve problems, or learn decision-making skills independently.
-Because the parent always inserts themselves into the child's life and makes decisions or points for them, this increases their anxiety level and their belief that they can't make those decisions for themselves.
+Because the parent always inserts themselves into the child's life and makes decisions or points for them, this increases their anxiety level and their belief that they can't make those decisions for themselves at a young age.

 Children raised by helicopter parents are more likely to experience depression as well.
 The research suggests that these children are not often allowed to make their own choices or their own mistakes.
 Because their parents try to keep them from making mistakes, it keeps them from learning what to do when they inevitably make mistakes, which increases anxiety levels.
 As a result, mistakes, failure, and anxiety can all build up to a point where they lead to depression.
 This condition can follow them into young adulthood and beyond.